OKaluzny/spring-boot-rest-api-postgresql/README.md

-# REST Service in Spring Boot
+# RESTful Service in Spring Boot

 Simple example of a REST Service in Spring Boot.